Inorganic Chemistry: A Comprehensive Guide

 Applications

-Inorganic chemistry is used in a wide variety of applications, including the following:
+Inorganic chemistry has a wide range of applications, including:

 Conclusion